 About me: I was born and raised in beautiful Vancouver, British Columbia, Canada.
 As an undergraduate student at Princeton University, I studied physics and worked on research projects in biophysics.
 In graduate school I switched fields to computer science and received my PhD from the machine learning group at Harvard University.
 At UBC, I teach computer science and data science.
-My official job titles are Assistant Professor of Teaching in the Department of Computer Science and Option Co-Director of the Master of Data Science Program (Vancouver).
+My official job titles are Associate Professor of Teaching in the Department of Computer Science and Option Co-Director of the Master of Data Science Program (Vancouver).
 I am also Co-Founder of a new high school, the Vancouver Independent School for Science and Technology.
 For a non-exhaustive list of things that didn’t work out along the way, see my CV of Failures.